exercism/scala/exercises/practice/saddle-points/.docs/introduction.md

 A good tree is both:

-- taller than every tree to the east and west, so that you have the best possible view of the sunrises and sunsets.
+- at least as tall as every tree to the east and west, so that you have the best possible view of the sunrises and sunsets.
-- shorter than every tree to the north and south, to minimize the amount of tree climbing.
+- at most as tall as every tree to the north and south, to minimize the amount of tree climbing.